AlokYadav310703/Bank-Loan-Analysis/README.md

 Took home loans
 Have home ownership status = RENT
 Indicates financial instability and lack of asset backing

-4. Loan Term Risk
+### 4. Loan Term Risk
 60-month loans → ~22% bad loan rate
 36-month loans → ~10% bad loan rate
-👉 Longer loan tenure increases default probability
+Longer loan tenure increases default probability Dashboard Preview
-📊 Dashboard Preview

-(Add Power BI dashboard screenshots in /images/ folder)
+## How to Run the Analysis
+Database Setup: Import the dataset from /data/processed/financial_loan_processed.xlsx into your SQL environment.
+Execute Queries: Run the scripts in analysis_queries.sql to generate the KPI tables.
+Visualization: Open the Power BI file in the /dashboard/ folder and refresh the data source to view the interactive reports.